atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 # NGINX Ingress Controller - Provisioning and usage
 > **NOTE:** These instructions are for reference purposes only.
 They are used for development and testing purposes only and are specific to AWS deployments.

-Official instructions for deploying and configuring the controller can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/)
+Official instructions for deploying and configuring the controller can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/).

 ## Prerequisites
-Our testing was performed on AWS and so these Prerequisites and instructions are tailored toward it.
-However, at a high level, the same Prerequisites and instructions will apply to other cloud providers
+Testing was performed on AWS and so these prerequisites and instructions are tailored toward it.
+However, at a high level, the same details will apply to other cloud providers.

 * Provision a new TLS certificate (Amazon Certificate Manager)
-* Provision a new DNS record (Amazon Route53) to associate with the TLS certificate.
-This DNS record should be used to configure the Ingress resource, where the `ingress.host` property in the product `values.yaml` is updated with its value.
+* Provision a new DNS record (Amazon Route53) and associate the TLS certificate with it.
+This DNS record will be used to configure the Ingress resource, see [Ingress resource config](#Ingress-resource-config) below.

 ## Controller installation
 We recommend installing the controller using its official [Helm Charts](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx).
-You can also use the instructions below.
+You can also use the instructions below which are based on the official ones.

 ### 1. Add repo
 Add the `ingress-nginx` Helm repo